 The updated land use element will guide growth and development (e.g., infill development, redevelopment, use, and revitalization/restoration) within the plan area by designating land uses as shown in the proposed land use map.
-Figure 3-7 of the Updated Draft PEIR (Volume II of the Final Recirculated PEIR) shows the 13 proposed land use designations of the General Plan update, and Table 3-4 gives a general description of the land use designations that are added to the GPU and were not in the current General Plan.
+Figure 3-7 of the Draft PEIR shows the 13 proposed land use designations of the General Plan update, and Table 3-4 of the Draft PEIR gives a general description of the land use designations that are added to the GPU and were not in the current General Plan.
 Land use designations define the type and nature of development that would be allowed in a given location of the plan area.
 The land use designations and patterns are intended to provide the basis for more detailed zoning designations and development intensities, requirements, and standards established in the City's development code.